meltyourface/blank/posts/Frater-Achad/Sevenfold-Esoteric-Ritual-for-Spiritual-Transformation/index.md

 ## The Ritual of the Sevenfold Confluence

-Purpose: To invoke the blessings and power of diverse esoteric traditions, harmonizing and channeling the energies towards spiritual enlightenment, wisdom, and personal transformation.
+**Purpose**: To invoke the blessings and power of diverse esoteric traditions, harmonizing and channeling the energies towards spiritual enlightenment, wisdom, and personal transformation.

 Traditions to be synthesized:
 1. Hermeticism